Saturday, December 28, 2024

 Cooking

 One day I was standing at the stove, singing along to music and cooking dinner when the random thought popped into my head that Mark was still dead.
-At the time, I did not make the connection between cooking (which I have felt angry about lately) and Mark.
-In any case, I let that realization sink in, then went right back to the music and cooking and didn't think about it again until the therapist asked me something that sparked a memory.
+At the time, I did not make the connection between cooking and Mark.
+I let that realization sink in, then went right back to the music and cooking and didn't think about it again until the therapist asked me something that sparked a memory.
 Then I had an epiphany of sorts.

-At the beginning of the summer I suddenly felt "over" cooking.
-In fact, the whole planning, shopping, preparing, and cooking thing made me feel rageful.
+At the beginning of the summer the whole planning, shopping, preparing, and cooking thing made me feel rageful.
 I chalked it up to the heat, and my recent focus on my health, weight, and depression.
 And the boys didn't need me to feed them - they are adults.
 But I think it goes deeper than that.

 The trick will be...what to eat if I'm not cooking?